jmadinlab/traits/public/procedures.md

 #### Observations and measurements

-Observations bind related measurements.
-For example, observing the same coral and measuring its height and weight results in one observation with two measurement (each corresponding with a different trait of the coral).
-If water temperature was also measured, then this also belongs to the same observation, but as a contextual trait.
+Observations bind related measurements of the same individual.
+For example, observing the same coral and measuring its height and weight results in one observation with two measurements (each corresponding with a different trait of the coral).
+If water temperature was also measured, then this also belongs to the same observation, but as a contextual trait because it is not intrinsically part of the colony.

 `Observation-level` data include the coral species, location and resource.
 These data are the same for all measurements corresponding to the observation.
 When entering or importing trait data, the following is required.